Note

 -

-There is a difference if you use Shopware 6 Cloud, because here no user names are assigned.
-Here, the email address is the username.
+One difference is if you are using Shopware 6 cloud, because no usernames are assigned here, where the email address is considered the username.

 Important: